-Assets that do not have definite life time -except for goodwill- are not depreciated and its impairment is reviewed annually.
+Assets that do not have definite life time are not depreciated and its impairment is reviewed annually.
 Impairment of depreciated assets has to examined when there are events or changes in circumstances indicate that the book value may be non-recoverable.